-Section 2 Place an X in the box below that applies to you.
-Select one only.
-Your current I'm over 65 years of age. situation I'm aged 60-64 and have ended an employment arrangement since turning 60.
-Date your employment arrangement ended (DD MM YYYY) I've reached my preservation age and I'm still working.
+Section 2 Your current Place an X in the box below that applies to you.
+Select one only. situation I'm aged 65 or older.
+I'm aged between 60-65 and have ended an employment arrangement since turning 60.
+Date your employment arrangement ended (DD MM YYYY) I'm aged between 60-65 and I'm still working.
 I'm applying for a Transition Pension.
 Don't complete section 6.
-I've reached my preservation age and have permanently retired.
+I'm aged between 60-65 and have permanently retired.
 I don't intend to work again for 10 or more hours a week.
-Date of retirement (DD MM YYYY) Date of birth Preservation age Before 1 July 1960 55 1 July 1960 - 30 June 1961 56 1 July 1961 - 30 June 1962 57 1 July 1962 - 30 June 1963 58 1 July 1963 - 30 June 1964 59 After 30 June 1964 60 Section 3 If you don't answer these questions, we'll assume that you don't want to claim a tax deduction or Before you split any contributions with your spouse.
-These options might not be available to you after opening a pension account. start a pension Do you want to claim a tax deduction for personal contributions made to your account in the current or previous financial year?
-No Yes You'll need to apply for a tax deduction in Member Online, or complete and return a Notice of intent to claim or vary a deduction for personal super contributions form which is available at spiritsuper.com.au/forms before submitting this form.
+Date of retirement (DD MM YYYY) I have 'unrestricted non-preserved' money.
+Section 3 Before you start a pension If you don't answer these questions, we'll assume that you don't want to claim a tax deduction or split any contributions with your spouse.
+These options might not be available to you after opening a pension account. • Do you want to claim a tax deduction for personal contributions made to your account in the current or previous financial year?
+No Yes.
+You'll need to apply for a tax deduction in Member Online, or complete and return a Notice of intent to claim or vary a deduction for personal super contributions (NAT 71121) form which is available at spiritsuper.com.au/forms before submitting this form.
+Do you want to split any contributions with your spouse?
+No Yes.
+You'll need to complete a Superannuation contributions splitting application (NAT 15237) form available at spiritsuper.com.au/forms before submitting this form.

 Section 4 Open my pension account with: Select all that apply.
 Minimum opening balance is \$20,000.
 Your opening balance My existing Spirit Super account number: Select one option below.
 Transfer my total account balance and close my accumulation account.
 This will close your Spirit Super account, and any insurance you have will cease.
 The final amount paid may vary due to investment earnings, tax and fees.
 Please check with your employer that any final contributions have gone into your account before completing this form.
 Transfer my total account balance but keep my account open.
-You need to leave at least \$6000 in your account to keep it open.
+You need to leave at least \$6,000 in your account to keep it open.
 We'll transfer the remaining balance.
 OR An amount of: \$ You need to leave at least \$6,000 in your account to keep it open.
 We may adjust the specified amount to meet this requirement.
 This transfer will be paid in line with your future transaction investment strategy.
 Super savings in another fund (not Spirit Super).
 You need to combine your super accounts before completing this form.
 Contact us for more information.
-This is a super death benefit Section 5 Your bank details Account name - the account must be held solely or jointly in your name.
-Payments can't be made to business accounts or third parties.
-BSB number Account number Section 6 Set up your Only complete section 6 if you want a Managed Pension.
-Managed Pension Your fortnightly pension amount and investments are set for you, aiming to provide you with stable, regula payments until age 90 (but this isn't a guarantee), which are generally indexed to keep pace with inflation.
+This is a super death benefit.
+Section 5 Your bank Account name - the account must be held solely or jointly in your name.
+Payments can't be made to business accounts or third parties. details BSB number Account number Section 6 Set up your Only complete section 6 if you want a Managed Pension.
+Managed Pension Your fortnightly pension amount and investments are set for you, aiming to provide you with stable, regular payments until age 90 (but this isn't a guarantee), which are generally indexed to keep pace with inflation.
 If you want to choose your pension amount or how your savings are invested, you need to set up a Transition or Control Pension.
 Go to section 7 .
 I want a Managed Pension.
-Go to section 8.
+Go to section 8 .
 We'll confirm the details of your investments and how much you'll receive as your fortnightly pension once your Managed Pension has been set up.